Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: #1

-Tab.~\ref{tab:appendix_model_settings} summarizes the architectural configurations of our proposed MAT variants (MAT-T, MAT-S, MAT-M, MAT-L).
-All variants adopt identical channel dimensions ([96,192,384,768,1536]), attention head counts ([4,4,8,8,8]), spatial curve orders (["z", "z-trans", "hilbert", "hilbert-trans"]) and hybrid attention mechanisms combining spatial attention (SA) and path-aware attention (PA).
-In particular, parameters such as patch sizes (1024), MLP ratios (matching spatial curve orders), and stochastic depth rates (0.3) are uniformly inherited across architectures, reflecting ablation study results that optimized these values for balanced accuracy-latency trade-offs.
-A distinctive design choice lies in the shuffling strategy, where MAT-T/S/M/L progressively refine the shuffle order to enhance token mixing in spatial attention, aligning with their increasing computational budgets.
+Tab.~\ref{tab:appendix_model_settings} summarizes the architectural configurations of our proposed MAT variants (MAT-T and MAT-L).
+All variants adopt identical channel dimensions , attention head counts, spatial curve orders and hybrid attention mechanisms combining spatial attention (SA) and path-aware attention (PA).
+In particular, parameters such as patch sizes, MLP ratios (matching spatial curve orders), and stochastic depth rates are uniformly inherited across architectures, reflecting ablation study results that optimized these values for balanced accuracy-latency trade-offs.
+A distinctive design choice lies in the shuffling strategy, where MAT-T/L progressively refine the shuffle order to enhance token mixing in spatial attention, aligning with their increasing computational budgets.
 This structured configuration hierarchy enables systematic evaluation of model capacity versus efficiency, as validated by the ascending La / ms metrics (34 $\rightarrow$ 70) corresponding to deeper transformer layers.

-\subsection{Train Configuration}
+\appsubsection{Train Configuration}

 The details of the implementation are summarized in Tab.~\ref{tab:appendix_data_augmentations}.
-Our training protocol employs the AdamW optimizer with a base learning rate of $2 \times 10^{-3}$ and a cosine learning rate decay, operating in mini-batches of size 12.
-The weight decay regularization is set to $5 \times 10^{-3}$, while the block-wise learning rate scaling ($10^{-1}$ factor) is applied to stabilize the propagation of the gradient across the transformer layers.
+Our training protocol uses the AdamW optimizer with a base learning rate of $1 \times 10^{-4}$ and a cosine learning rate decay, operating in batch size of 128.
+The weight decay regularization is set to $5 \times 10^{-3}$.
 The training process spans 50 epochs with a 2-epoch warm-up phase for learning rate initialization.
 Model optimization combines CrossEntropy loss for classification tasks and CTC loss for sequence alignment objectives.

-\subsection{Data Augmentations}
+\appsubsection{Data Augmentations}

 For data augmentation as shown in Tab.~\ref{tab:appendix_data_augmentations}, we implement a series of randomized transformations that include axis-aligned rotation around the z-axis with $\pm 1^\circ$ angular variation at a 50\% application probability, isotropic scaling within the range $[0.9,1.1]$, random flipping with equal probability 50\%, point cloud jittering characterized by $\sigma=0.005$ and a clip limit of 0.02, and grid sampling with spatial discretization parameters set to $[0.1, 0.1, \pi/16]$.
 These enhancement strategies were systematically validated through ablation studies to optimize the balance between model accuracy and computational efficiency while ensuring robustness to input variations.